It’s November–time to partake in a long-standing Canadian rite of passage: ugly professional football.

 November Football is, in fact, a not-so-sneaky preview of what’s about to happen.

-True, the mud-caked uniforms and grime-stained faces of the players that we used to carry in our memories are no longer a part of the spectacle, thanks to advent of artificial turf.
+True, the mud-caked uniforms and grime-stained faces of the players that we used to carry in our memories are no longer a part of the spectacle, thanks to the invention of artificial turf.

 Rites of passage are allowed to evolve.